-Join host and Project Drawdown storyteller Matt Scott on a journey to "pass the mic" to climate heroes whose stories often go unheard, and elevate climate action in the process.
-Drawdown's Neighborhood showcases the diverse community of people working to help the world reach drawdown, the future point when levels of greenhouse gases start to steadily decline.
-Each story in the Drawdown's Neighborhood series serves as a bridge between climate solutions and everyday people who are looking to tap into their own superpowers to stop climate change.
-Hear their voices, learn about their "green careers," and be inspired about the many ways that you too can utilize your unique gifts and talents to accelerate climate solutions and be part of shaping a better world and just future for all.
+Join host and Project Drawdown storyteller Matt Scott on a journey to "pass the mic" to climate heroes whose action-focused stories often go unheard and elevate climate action.
+Drawdown's Neighborhood showcases the diverse community working to help the world reach drawdown, the future point when greenhouse gas levels start to decline steadily.
+Each story in the Drawdown's Neighborhood series connects climate solutions with everyday people looking to tap into their superpowers to stop climate change.
+Hear their voices, learn about their "green careers," and find inspiration for how you can utilize your unique talents to accelerate climate solutions and center justice no matter where you live.

 New Orleans is more than a city rich in culture; it is a place of resilience, where people live and are on the frontlines of climate change impacts like hurricanes, oil drilling disasters, and shrinking coastlines due to sea level rise.
 It is also home to a diverse network of people and organizations working on climate solutions.
 Often, the communities most immediately and severely affected by climate change—including Black people, Indigenous people, and people of color—are excluded from dialogues about solutions.
 Drawdown's Neighborhood: New Orleans features the stories of eight change-makers building momentum to drawdown emissions and create a healthier, more just future for all.